6Coders/Web-Crawler-and-Scraper/README.md

-# Web-Crawler-and-Scraper
+# Web-Crawlers-and-Scrapers

-# Collection of Web Crawler and Scraper made by Our Team
+# Collection of Web Crawlers and Scrapers made by Our Team